ansolotli/ifcb-jupyter-viewer-csc/README.md

 The example Jupyter Notebook `demo/viewer.ipynb` demonstrates how the viewer is imported, initialized and used.
 To find out what other usage options are available, see the inline documentation for `JupyterViewer` and its `open` method.

+**New**: You can now pass in an image directory to `Jupyter Viewer` directly, without having to extract raw IFCB data first.
+This allows the tool to potentially be used with images from other instruments.